 There are a number of “hidden fees” that you should keep in mind when searching for accommodation on Airbnb.
-The price that you see in the search results often doesn’t include a service fee (could be anywhere from $5 to $30 or more), and a cleaning fee, so be sure to click through each listing to see the final price and compare it with other lists before you book.
+The price that you see in the search results often doesn’t include a service fee (could be anywhere from $5 to $30 or more), and a cleaning fee, so be sure to click on each listing to see the final price and compare it with other lists before you book.

 Choose “Instant Book” vs. “Request to Book”

 Booking policies on Airbnb vary depending on the property.
 Some properties will require you to “Request to Book”, which gives the host the option to decline your request.
-Sometimes these bookings will even ask you to put down your credit card, so that funds can be withdrawn as soon as the host approves your stay.
+Sometimes these bookings will even ask you to put down your credit card so that funds can be withdrawn as soon as the host approves your stay.
 It’s tedious and you often have to apply to each property one at a time before you can find a place to stay.
 Having to wait for approval from the host adds time and complexity to your accommodation search, so avoid it if you can!

 “Instant Book” options are just like booking a hotel online.
 You book, you pay, and your reservation is confirmed within minutes.
-No need to worry about whether the host will like your profile or if they will label your group of 5 25-year-old friends as a party crew who are not welcomed at their property.
+No need to worry about whether the host will like your profile or if they will label your group of friends as a party crew who are not welcomed at their property.